-The Company Secretaries advise and support the Board on matters in relation to corporate governance, compliance with laws, rules, procedures and regulatory requirements.
-The Company Secretaries are responsible to the Board for the administration of the Board and for ensuring that the Board carries out its roles and responsibilities in accordance with the Company's Constitution, corporate policies and procedures as well as the applicable laws and regulations.
+The Company Secretaries advise and support the Board on matters re-election of Directors of the Group. in relation to corporate governance, compliance with laws, rules, procedures and regulatory requirements.
+The Company The Directors' Fit and Proper Policy will be reviewed where Secretaries are responsible to the Board for the administration of necessary to ensure it remains relevant and is in line with the the Board and for ensuring that the Board carries out its roles and Bursa Securities Main Market Listing Requirements.
+The Directors' responsibilities in accordance with the Company's Constitution, Fit and Proper Policy is available on the Company's website. corporate policies and procedures as well as the applicable laws and regulations.
 The Company Secretaries also assist the Board in organising and facilitating the on-boarding session for newly appointed Directors and making arrangements for their professional development and training.